authgear/authgear-server/docs/specs/sdk.md

 // Authenticate the user via non-biometric means. await authgear.authorize({ ... });

-// Store the last login user via non-biometric means. myapp.setUserID(userID);
+// Check if the device supports biometric authentication. const available = await authgear.isBiometricAvailable();
+if (available) {
+  // Show a screen to ask the user if they want to enable biometric authentication. await authgear.enabledBiometric();
+}

-// When the session has expired. let kid;
+// When the session has expired. const userID = await authgear.getLastUserID();
-const userID = await myapp.getUserID();
+const enabled = await authgear.isBiometricEnabled();

-if (userID != null) {
+if (userID != null && enabled) {
-  const keys = await authgear.listBiometricKeys();
-  for (const key of keys) {
-    if (key.userID === userID) {
   // The user MAY have biometric set up previously.
-      // Show a screen to ask if they want to authenticate with biometric. kid = key.kid;
+  // Show a screen to ask if they want to authenticate with biometric. if (userHasAgreedToUseBiometric) {
-    }
-  }
-}

-if (userHasAgreedToUseBiometric && kid != null) {
     try {
-    await authgear.authenticateBiometric(kid);
+      await authgear.authenticateBiometric();
     } catch(e) {
       // Inspect the error to see if it is identity not found.
       // Fallback to non-biometric login screen.
       // This is necessary because the biometric identity can be removed from the settings page.
     }
   }
+}

-// When the user disables biometric. authgear.removeBiometric(kid);
+// When the user want to "logout".
+//
+// The meaning of "logout" varies between applications.
+// In app like HSBC, logout means terminating the current session but
+// logging in another account is NOT allowed.
+//
+// If your application interprets logout as allowing logging into different account,
+// then your should prompt to the user to disable biometric first.
+//
+// If you fail to do so, logout() will call disableBiometric() for you.
+// However, this behavior may surprise the user.
+// Disabling biometric authentication requires biometric authentication
+// because access to the keypair (in this case, deletion) requires biometric authentication.

+const onClickLogout = () => {
+  const userID = await authgear.getLastUserID();
+  const enabled = await authgear.isBiometricEnabled();
+  if (userID != null && enabled) {
+    // Prompt the user we have to disable biometric first.
+    // So they will not be scared by the biometric authentication UI.
+  }
+};
 ```